Health Care Professional Information

 Mechanism of Action

 Baicalin exhibits anti-inflammatory, antioxidant, and gram-positive antibacterial activity in vitro (3).
+It was also shown to attenuate important features of asthma, possibly by reducing airway injury and restoring mitochondrial function (19).
 The neuroprotective effects of flavonoids were ameliorated by diazepam, a GABA receptor agonist, suggesting that the components influence GABA receptor activity (5).
 The flavonoids also prevent ethanol-induced hyperlipidemia, histamine release from mast cells, and catecholamine-induced lipolysis in animal models (8).

 In vitro studies suggest that flavonoid components of S.baicalensis have anticancer activity.
 Induction of apoptosis in hepatoma G2, 3B, and SK-Hep1 cell lines occurs following 48 hours of exposure to baicalein, baicalin, and wogonin at concentrations of 25-100 mcg/ml.
 Wogonin causes arrest at G1 phase while baicalin and baicalein cause G2/M accumulation (2).
 Additional studies show that baicalin, at concentrations of 50-200 mcg/ml, activates caspase-3, resulting in apoptosis of Jurkat cells (leukemia-derived T cells).